ayaka14732/ayaka14732/README.md

-# Meet Ayaka: A Passionate Researcher & Open-Source Contributor
+# Meet Ayaka: A Passionate Open-Source Contributor

 Hi there!
 I am Ayaka, a 25-year-old computer science, historical linguistics, and mathematics researcher.